intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Implementation/Datasets/monitoring/mppt.md

 ### API Host message structure

-Each item in the the `dataset/mppt` POST message body 'datasets' array is transformed into the JSON structure shown below.
+Each dataset item in the the `dataset/mppt` POST message body 'datasets' array is transformed into a separate JSON message based on the structure shown below.

+Each message contains as many data items as there were in the POST request dataset.

 The API host sends this structure to the `monitoring.mppt` message broker topic at the first stage of processing the API POST message.